Sustainability is a question of commitment for us.

 Excellent, resource-efficient production facilities

 Sustainability goes back a long way at HAI and it’s also reflected in our certified production facilities and the traceability of raw materials.
 We are convinced that good energy efficiency and resource-efficient production methods will promote the development of new technologies and procedures.
 For example, the Casting division at Ranshofen achieved Performance Standard certification under the Aluminium Stewardship Initiative (ASI) in March 2020, followed by the Santana (Romania) site in September 2020.
-Extrusion and Processing in Ranshofen were certified in 2022 as well.
+Extrusion and Processing in Ranshofen and Extrusion in Cris were certified in 2022 as well.
 Our aim is to unite the entire value creation chain for aluminium in a sustainable way and to make the production of aluminium products a “clean business” from start to finish.

 Green too as regards raw materials